pokt-network/poktroll/docusaurus/docs/develop/developer_guide/adding_params.md

   }
 ```

-### 7. Update Unit Tests
+### 5. Update Unit Tests

-#### 7.1 Parameter Validation Tests
+#### 5.1 Parameter Validation Tests

-Add unit tests which exercise validation of the new parameter(s) in `x/examplemod/keeper/params_test.go`:
+Add unit tests which exercise validation of the new parameter(s) in `x/examplemod/keeper/params_test.go`.
-Ensure there is a test function for each parameter which covers all cases of invalid input
+Ensure there is a test function for each parameter which covers all cases of invalid input:

 ```go
   func TestGetParams(t *testing.T) {